The Show Where Sam Shows Up: "A Dirty Little Secret"

-At the café, Sam introduces his fiancée Sheila (Téa Leoni) to Frasier, who is horrified to recognized her as a woman he slept with three months ago.
+At the café, Sam introduces his fiancée Sheila (Téa Leoni) to Frasier, who is horrified to recognize her as a woman he slept with three months ago.
 Then Frasier goes to the hotel room, where she and Sam are staying.
 Sheila explains that she is also a sex addict, like Sam, and that Sam and she met for the first time at a group meeting.
 Frasier begs her not to tell Sam about their short-time affair.
 Suddenly, Sam arrives into the room and then, in order to be honest to her, confesses to Sheila that, on the day of their engagement, Sam slept with another woman twice.
 Then Sheila confesses that she slept with two regular patrons: Paul ("short, bald, fat") and then Cliff Clavin.
 Though he forgives her dalliance with Paul, Sam is disgusted to learn about Cliff and breaks off his relationship with Sheila.
 (When she turns to Frasier for help, he is equally disgusted about Cliff.)

 At Frasier's car, Sam, to Frasier's relief, still does not find out about Frasier's fling with Sheila, yet Sam is still bothered that she and Cliff had a fling, and is relieved to go back to Boston.
 Frasier assures Sam that Sam has proven himself to be competent for a "meaningful" committed relationship, even if Sheila is "not the one."
 However, Sam considers pursuing a cocktail waitress at an airport bar, disappointing Frasier.